Lauren Tritten, MS, LMFTA

 - Tacoma – Mondays, Wednesdays, Thursdays and Saturdays

 Fees: I offer a Risk-Free Initial Session for Individuals, Couples, and Families looking to pursue counseling with me.
-Please note that there is a fee for the Risk-Free Initial Session as it is a clinical hour and reimbursable to more insurance companies, but if you choose not to reschedule and continue therapy after the initial session the entire fee for the session will be waived.
+Please note that there is a fee for the Risk-Free Initial Session as it is a clinical hour and reimbursable to some insurance companies, but if you choose not to reschedule and continue therapy after the initial session the entire fee for the session will be waived.
 For ongoing treatment the full fee per session is required at the time of service.
-For more information regarding standard session fees, please contact me directly at 360-203-7787 or firstname.lastname@example.org.
+For more information regarding standard session fees, please contact me directly at 360-203-7787 or email@example.com.

-Insurance: As a Licensed Marriage and Family Therapy Associate (LMFTA), more insurance companies will reimburse for a portion of my services (as an Out of Network Provider).
+Insurance: As a Licensed Marriage and Family Therapy Associate (LMFTA), some insurance companies will reimburse for a portion of my services (as an Out of Network Provider).
 Please consult with your insurance provider as to whether they specifically cover adolescents, individuals and couples.

 Receipts/Statements: In the event you require a printed or digital receipt, I will provide receipts for personal use, insurance reimbursement, Flex Spending Accounts (FSA), and Health Savings Accounts (HSA).